Default definition for Session management

-Many Solaris are aware of the the Fault Management Architecture in Solaris.
-However, it’s not really a habit i’ve seen frequently to have a regular peek into the output of fmlist to look after the faults detects by Solaris.
-In Solaris a new PAM module has been integrated, that gives you a message, that looking into the information of the FMA may be not the dumbest idea.
+Many Solaris admins are aware of the Fault Management Architecture in Solaris.
+However, it’s not really a habit I’ve seen frequently to have a regular peek into the output of fmadm list to look after the faults detected by Solaris.
+In Solaris a new PAM module has been integrated that gives you a message that looking into the information of the FMA may not be the dumbest idea.

 jmoekamp@testbed:~$ grep -i "session" /etc/pam.d/other